Sirotyann/BrowserUpdates/Chrome/110/FedCM/FedCM.md

 - Doc: https://fedidcg.github.io/FedCM/  https://developer.chrome.com/en/docs/privacy-sandbox/fedcm/
 - Demo: https://fedcm-rp-demo.glitch.me/

-# Whe we need FedCM
+# Why we need FedCM

 ## Identity federation
 - Identity federation delegates authentication or authorization of an individual (user or entity) to a trusted external party (an identity provider or IdP).
 The identity provider then allows the individual to sign in to a website (a relying party or RP).